codefellows-sea-js-401d8-assignments/project-week/class-45-project-week-prep/README.md

 2. Throughout project week, your team must work on-campus so we can help whenever your team is stuck.
 3. On the last day of project week, your team must present your project in front of the class.

-## Project proposals

-By midday of the first day of project week, your team must submit a proposal to an instructor with the following information:
+By midday of the first day of project week, your team must submit a proposal to an instructor.

- - Your team's name
- - Your team's members
- - Your project's pitch.
-(What is the problem statement and what are the benefits of your solution?
-Read more about these [here](https://www.bidsketch.com/proposal-resources/proposal-templates/web-design-proposal-template).)
- - A diagram of relevant details from your project's domain model
- - A few wireframe sketches of your project's pages
+You should be able to describe in your own words our project's pitch including the problem you are addressing and corresponding solution.

-**TIP:** Use pencil and paper to diagram and sketch.
+**TIP:** Use pencil and paper to diagram and sketch wireframes and data flows.

-Proposals, written or electronic, as per the project description, are due for review with the instruction team.
-First come, first served!

 [-top-](#top)